effepivi/ICE4131-HPC/LAB4/README.md

 1. To run your program, launch a job.
 DO NOT RUN IT DIRECTLY ON `hawklogin.cf.ac.uk`.
 Be nice to other users!
 2. See [Lab 2](../LAB2) for an explanation.
-3. Create a new file named `submit.sh` containing:
+3. Create a new file named `submit1.sh` containing:
 ```bash
 #!/usr/bin/env bash
 #